 - Second-largest city center in Washington

 Bellevue's downtown area is the largest in Washington state.
 According to the Bellevue Downtown Association, the number of residents has doubled since 2010.
-Downtown Bellevue residents truly experience the best of urban living, with many condos and apartment homes having panoramic water views, an abundance of parks and open green spaces, and easy access to premier shopping, dining, and nightlife as well as a number of outdoor recreational activities.
+Downtown Bellevue residents truly experience the best of urban living, with many condos and apartment homes having panoramic water views, an abundance of parks and open green spaces, and easy access to premier shopping, dining, and nightlife, as well as several outdoor recreational activities.

-All of downtown Bellevue is highly walkable, but it's also served by a number of public bus lines and the Sound Transit East Link Light Rail (currently under construction) with two downtown stations slated to open in 2023.
+All of downtown Bellevue is highly walkable, but it's also served by several public bus lines and the Sound Transit East Link Light Rail (currently under construction), with two downtown stations slated to open in 2023.
 Bellevue Square and The Shops at the Bravern are the major shopping hubs, while Old Bellevue offers more eclectic shops and over 200 unique dining options.

 Downtown Bellevue Hotspots